 Another awesome automation that can help you either get back on track or maintain the course is Auto-saves.
 Whether you’re rebuilding your emergency fund after burning through it during lockdown or preparing to get on the next thing smoking after you hit your savings goal for a trip, Auto-saves helps you set up a timetable and game plan for getting to where you want to be.

 Couple these two features with the willpower and determination of taking control of your financial future and you can axe the revenge spending trend before it ever gets started.

 Send This Meal Back To The Kitchen

 There’s really no benefit to revenge spending.
 It’s the empty calories of spending.
 Though you may get a bit of an endorphin rush in the beginning, the crash when you see your bank account is going to hurt.
 Keep your eyes forward and lay off the self-sabotage.

 That’s not to say that you shouldn’t enjoy SOME time out in the sun you’ve been denied for so long.
 Wifey and I have enjoyed dinners with friends, mini road trips to see family, and a slow but steady journey back to whatever “normal” is going to be from now on, but we’ve not betrayed our pockets to do it.
 As the world changes yet again, you have to be your own constant.
-Be your own financial North Star and make sure that you lead yourself towards your financial goals.
+Be your own financial North Star, focus on money mindfulness and make sure that you lead yourself towards your financial goals.
 We’ll be happy to take the ride with you.